tjmahr/tjmahr.github.io/_posts/2017-05-16-bayesian-fisher-exact-test.md

 #>   2.283832
 ```

-In both tests, we cannot reject the null hypothesis because the _p_-value is
+In both tests, we cannot reject the null hypothesis because the *p*-value is
-greater than .05 :x:, so we would conclude that the two groups are not different.
+greater than .05 ❌, so we would conclude that the two groups are
+not different.

 But I don't really know this test that well.
 We never covered it in any of my
 stats classes, and indeed, this post is the first time I ever used the function
 `fisher.test()`.
 If I had never heard of the test, I am not quite sure what I
 would have done.
-Maybe a logistic regression (_p_&nbsp;= .191 :x:).
+Maybe a logistic regression (*p* = .191 ❌).

 ## Creating a Stan model